JoeyDon/Teach.js/README.md

 ## Demo
 https://teach-demo.firebaseapp.com/

-## ⚠ This package does not support NPM install yet
+## ⚠ This package is still in early stage

-Teach.js is not bundled yet by Webpack as in the early stage, which you can not [install from npm](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/installation.html#npm).

-You will have to manually install the 3 dependencies.
-`npm install --save @tensorflow-models/knn-classifier @tensorflow-models/mobilenet @tensorflow/tfjs`

 ## Table of contents